gramster/md2electraone/README.md

 **md2electraone** is a Python tool that converts between **Markdown documents** and **Electra One preset JSON** files.

-Instead of hand-building Electra presets, you write (or reuse) a clean, readable Markdown spec of CC mappings — and this tool turns it into an importable Electra One preset JSON.
+Instead of hand-building Electra presets, you write (or reuse) a clean, readable Markdown spec of CC/NRPN mappings — and this tool turns it into an importable Electra One preset JSON.
 You can also convert existing Electra One presets back to Markdown for documentation or editing.

 Example input specs live in the `specs/` folder.